Transforma logo

 • Matt Arnott

 This report provides Transforma Insights’ view on the market for Worker Safety solutions involving the use of the Internet of Things.
-This segment comprises Emergency Services Personal monitoring and Lone Worker Safety.
-To provide a safe and worker-friendly environment, companies are ramping up their efforts to reduce workplace accidents and enhance the transparency and accountability of workers.
+This segment comprises Emergency Services Personal Monitoring and Lone Worker Safety.
+To provide a safe and worker-friendly environment, companies are ramping up their efforts to reduce workplace accidents and enhance transparency and accountability of workers.
 Worker Safety solutions can help reduce human and capital loss due to on-site worker injuries.
 To address this market, manufacturers have developed connected wearable devices in multiple shapes and models which can be worn as armbands, insoles (for tracking a worker’s movement and posture), or as vests.
 Some devices are equipped with cameras and provide indoor and outdoor location tracking via GPS or beacons.
 Many devices offer SOS functionality in case of emergencies.
 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite and others), as well as the revenue split between module, value-added connectivity and services.
 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.

 Report summary

 This report provides Transforma Insights’ view on the market for Worker Safety solutions involving the use of the Internet of Things.
-This segment comprises Emergency Services Personal monitoring and Lone Worker Safety.
+This segment comprises Emergency Services Personal Monitoring and Lone Worker Safety.

-To provide a safe and worker-friendly environment, companies are ramping up their efforts to reduce workplace accidents and enhance the transparency and accountability of workers.
+To provide a safe and worker-friendly environment, companies are ramping up their efforts to reduce workplace accidents and enhance transparency and accountability of workers.
 Worker Safety solutions can help reduce human and capital loss due to on-site worker injuries.
 To address this market, manufacturers have developed connected wearable devices in multiple shapes and models which can be worn as armbands, insoles (for tracking a worker’s movement and posture), or as vests.
 Some devices are equipped with cameras and provide indoor and outdoor location tracking via GPS or beacons.
 Many devices offer SOS functionality in case of emergencies.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.